-V Vho is Eligible to Transfer Transfer admission is considerated to the transfer admission and the transfer admission is considerated to the transfer admission and the transfer admission admission and the transfer admission admission admission and the transfer admission dered for applicants at all class levels.
-No minimum credit hours or units are required.
-Transfer consideration is given for all academic terms.
+Who is Eligible to Transfer

+- □ Transfer admission is considered for applicants at all class levels. - □ No minimum credit hours or units are required. - □ Transfer consideration is given for all academic terms.

 Official Transcripts - Transcripts are considered official when received directly from the issuing institution in a sealed envelope with the school's seal and/or official signature.

+- □ University Transcripts - Official academic transcripts are required from all colleges and/or universities you have attended, regardless of grade point average or number of hours completed. - □ High School Transcripts - You must submit an official high school transcript if you have earned less than 24 transferrable hours.

+SAT or ACT

-Official academic trans High School Transcripts You must submit an output transferrable hours. official high school transcript if you have earned less than 24 submit SAT or ACT scores if ( (1) you have earned less than 24 transferrable hours and (2) you complete d high school less than three y rears before your intended enrollment date
+You must submit SAT or ACT scores if (1) you have earned less than 24 transferrable hours and (2) you completed high school less than three years before your intended enrollment date

-Minimum Requirements College GPA Applicants earning at least a 2.00 cumulative GPA in all college coursework are considered for regular admission Academic Standing Good academic standing and/or eligibility to return to previous institution for full-time study is required for admission consideration High School GPA If a high school transcript is required to complete your admission file, you must have earned at least a 2.00 cumulative GPA SAT or ACT Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission S AT and ACT Scores Bowie State University SAT code: 5401 Bowie State University ACT code: 1712 E valuation of Transfer Credits uired for formal credit evaluation.
-At the discretion of University ripts may be used for advising or counseling.
+Mi nimum Requirements College GPA Applicants earning at least a 2.00 cumulative GPA in all college coursework are considered for regular admission Academic Standing Good academic standing and/or eligibility to return to previous institution for full-time study is required for admission consideration High School GPA If a high school transcript is required to complete your admission file, you must have earned at least a 2.00 cumulative GPA

+□ SAT or ACT

+Applicants who are required to submit test scores must meet the minimum score requirements for preferred admission

+SAT and ACT Scores

+- □ Bowie State University SAT code: 5401 - □ Bowie State University ACT code: 1712

+Evaluation of Transfer Credits